charlesbenon/Windows11_Old_PC/README.md

 When the system is installed, update Windows latest packages as well as the drivers if you have specific versions for Windows 11 (those can be found from the hardware vendors websites).

 From there, apply the following changes which I found very good to reduce the CPU and memory usage:
--Adjust Visual Effects: Search for "Adjust the appearance and performance of Windows" and select "Adjust for best performance"
+* Adjust Visual Effects: Search for "Adjust the appearance and performance of Windows" and select "Adjust for best performance"

--Manage Startup Apps: Press **Ctrl + Shift + Esc** to open Task Manager, go to the 4th tab (Startup apps) and disable unnecessary apps to speed up boot times.
-I have just left SecurityHealthSystray (showing security status, security itself is managed via system services)
+* Manage Startup Apps: Press **Ctrl + Shift + Esc** to open Task Manager, go to the 4th tab (Startup apps) and disable unnecessary apps to speed up boot times (I have just left SecurityHealthSystray (showing security status, security itself is managed via system services)

--Disable Visual Effects:  Search Visual Effects and disable "Transparency effects" and "Animations effects"
+* Disable Visual Effects:  Search Visual Effects and disable "Transparency effects" and "Animations effects"

--Remove Windgets: that needs to be done via PowerShell (search for Windows Powershell): winget uninstall "Windows Web Experience Pack"
+* Remove Windgets: that needs to be done via PowerShell (search for Windows Powershell): winget uninstall "Windows Web Experience Pack"

 When it is done, check the task manager (**Ctrl + Shift + Esc**) for CPU, Memory and disk usage: